 It is amazing what we accept as truth if we hear it enough times.
 Has something like this ever happened to you: You take a risk and get a drastic haircut.
 You look fabulous.
 You leave for work the next day in your favorite outfit feeling like a million bucks, You think “I’m so glad I did it, I love it!”
 You step into the elevator at work and someone turns to you, frowns, and says, “Oh, you cut your hair.
 What made you do that?”
 Your hand goes to your hair and you’d give anything for a hat.
 You feel terrible.
 Why did you have to go and cut your hair?

-Self-esteem can be hard to define.
-More than just feeling good about yourself, taking pride in your accomplishments or liking what you see in the mirror, self-esteem is concerned with the way we judge our own worth.
+##What is self-esteem?## Self-esteem can be hard to define.
+More than just feeling good about yourself, taking pride in your accomplishments, or liking what you see in the mirror, self-esteem is concerned with the way we evaluate our own worth.
 In his book, Foundations of Psychopathology, Dr. John Nemiah defines self-esteem as the “ability to look upon yourself as having value.”

-As my confidence faltered and my self-esteem withered away, I stopped talking in class, in groups, or in the hallways.
-I dreaded lunch hour, never stepped foot inside the cafeteria, and the thought of class presentations literally made me sick.
+##Impact of low self-esteem## As my confidence faltered and my self-esteem withered away, I stopped talking in class, in groups, and in the hallways.
+I dreaded lunch hour, refused to step foot inside the cafeteria, and became literally sick at just the thought of giving a class presentation.
 I withdrew and stopped smiling altogether.

 Convinced I was worthless, I stressed over every test and paper even though my grades were consistently excellent.
 My whole life revolved around being as invisible as possible.
 I thought that I couldn’t get hurt if everyone forgot I was there.
 The situation continued and I needed a way out.
 I couldn’t imagine anything that could help me.
-Because I saw myself as the problem, I began seriously considering suicide.
-I wasn’t dreaming about an escapist fantasy, I was frighteningly practical.
+And I wasn’t dreaming about an escapist fantasy either — I was actually imagining ending my life.
 My experience is a common one.

 Do you have suicidal thoughts?
 Read Scott’s story of finding hope.

-Low self-esteem does not necessarily lead to depression, but studies have shown that the two often go hand in hand.
+##Low self-esteem and depression## Low self-esteem does not necessarily lead to depression, but studies have shown that the two often go hand-in-hand.
 In fact the World Health Organization (WHO) uses low self-worth in its description of depression.
 Low self-esteem makes you your own worst enemy.
 Thoughts of “if only I were prettier, if only I was good at sports, if only I was funny or popular, if only I was strong enough to fix this” crowd out everything else.
 Even if we receive praise, the voices inside our own heads discount it.
 Like Julia Roberts said in the movie, Pretty Woman, “The bad stuff is easier to believe.”

-For me, things did not improve, so halfway through grade 11 I transferred to a different high school.
+##Healing## For me, things did not improve, so halfway through grade 11, I transferred to a different high school.
 The insults stopped but I still had to face myself.
 Running wasn’t going to fix that.
-Recovering a sense of self worth takes more than a change of scene, it requires a change of perspective.
+Recovering a sense of self-worth takes more than a change of scene, it requires a change of perspective.

 This article was written by: Claire ColvinPhoto Credit: Caique Silva